JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/moderation.md

 This feature comes with the livechat plugin version 11.0.0.
 {{% /notice %}}

-It is possible to anonymize moderation actions, to avoid disclosing who is banning/kicking/… occupants."
+It is possible to anonymize moderation actions, to avoid disclosing who is banning/kicking/… occupants.

 To enable or disable this feature, use the [chat dropdown menu](/peertube-plugin-livechat/documentation/user/viewers), open the "configure" menu.
 In the form, you will find a "{{% livechat_label livechat_configuration_channel_anonymize_moderation_label %}}" checkbox.